mcclure/lovr-oculus-mobile/README.md

 This repository has a branch "oculus-original-sdk".
 As commits, this branch has versions of some versions of official Oculus Mobile SDK releases (with those samples which are not necessary, notably the ones with large embedded video samples, deleted).

 If you need to upgrade the version of Oculus Mobile SDK used by this release, you should do so by checking out the "oculus-original-sdk" branch, unpacking the latest ovr_sdk_mobile package into the repository, committing, and then merging back into the master branch.
 This will ensure that changes to the SDK are cleanly incorporated.

+# TODO

+Known limitations and planned improvement for LovrApp and Lovr for Oculus Mobile:

+- No Gear controller (headset button) support
+- No gamepad support
+- Currently uses Lua rather than LuaJIT (this is nontrivial to fix-- the problem is LuaJIT builds two helper tools during its own build, but this does not work in a cross compile environment without weird tricks)
+- Currently draws each eye separately (no stereo rendering)
+- `getEyePose` in oculus mobile driver is wrong (just redirects to getPose)
+- Avatar SDK support (to display controller model) should be added
+- "Focus" events should be issued on pause and resume
+- lovr.conf MSAA setting is ignored
+- Can 32-bit build be removed?

 # License